 This approach has several benefits that I've come to appreciate:

-• Learning Opportunity: Working with package internals helps you understand the ecosystem better.
+- Working with package internals helps you understand the ecosystem better

-• Contribution Potential: Your fix can serve as a basis for a pull request to the original repository, if you're change fixes a known bug.
+- Your fix could serve as a basis for a pull request to the original repository, if you're change fixes a known bug.

 The Not-So-Good Parts